samsuh/2025-learnings/README.md

 step 4: make go/no go decision on staking on mainnet.

-8/28 - teku consensus/ reth execution
+8/28 - teku consensus/ reth execution? teku/besu made by same team and seems to be a popular combination. documentation looks good.